Medication Search: Cromolyn Eye Drops

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it, or a pharmacist has not recommended it.

 The recommended dose of sodium cromoglycate eye drops for adults and children over 5 years of age is 1 or 2 drops in each eye 4 times daily at regular intervals.
+Do not use more than 2 drops per eye at one time and do not use more than a total of 8 drops per eye per day.
 If possible, start treatment before your usual allergy season.

 To avoid contamination of the bottle tip, replace the cap after each use and do not touch the eye, finger, or other surface with the bottle tip.
 Wash your hands thoroughly before and after using the drops.